ncchung/jackstraw/README.md

 ## Stable Version on CRAN

 The stable version **jackstraw v1.3.8** is on CRAN.
 This lacks functionalities that requires `lfa`, `gcatest`, and `alstructure`.
-If you are interested in those functionalities, see above for installing the developmental version on this GitHub repo.
+If you are interested in those functionalities, see above for installing the developmental version on this GitHub repository.

 To use a stable version from CRAN:
 ```R